 The Mountain Gorilla trekking experience in Uganda

 Gorilla trekking happens at each sector of the park starting with a briefing at the park headquarters.
 At the headquarters, briefing on the tracking etiquette starts before 8:00am local time.
-During briefing, a total of 8 tourists are allocated a single gorilla family to trek according to fitness levels.
+During briefing, a total of 8 tourists are allocated a single gorilla family to trek according to fitness levels and enable you have a great experience to one of the memorable Uganda safaris.
 Each Uganda gorilla trekking safari tourist then receives a trekking stick and heads to the jungle in company of the park rangers and guides.

 Mountain Gorilla trekking is unpredictable because of the movement behaviors of the gorillas and therefore the activity lasts about 6-8 hours.
 These hours are spent in search of the gorillas however only 1 hour is spent the presence of these gentle giants.
 At the end of this memory filled 1 hour, you return to the park headquarters where you receive a Uganda gorilla trekking tour certificate.